TamimDostyar/TamimDostyar/README.md

 - **Data Science:** Feature engineering, model evaluation; dual CS & Data Science major foundation.

-**So yes, enough about me, let's coffee chat to unlock the private projects I have on my GitHub.**
+**So yes, enough about me, let's coffee chat to unlock the private projects I have on my GitHub.**</br>
 **You are not a developer?
 Let's talk about trading and investing then!**